-It’s the same for off-roading – Jeep (or whichever is your preferred brand) will tell you that their latest model will traverse all but the harshest of conditions, so someone will want to see just where that line gets drawn – how far will it go?
-But to do that, they may need a little extra help, just in case they get stuck, so these are the essential tools that they’ll need when stuck in mud, sand, or snow.
+It’s the same for off-roading.
+Jeep (or whichever is your preferred brand) will tell you that their latest model will traverse all but the harshest of conditions.
+Someone will want to see just where that line gets drawn.
+How far will it go?
+But to do that, they may need a little extra help just in case they get stuck.
+These are the essential tools that they’ll need when stuck in mud, sand, or snow.

-This is kind of like the multi-tool of the ‘unsticking’ yourself world – yeah, you can dig yourself out of a hole, but in a push, it could be used to hack at undergrowth, build-up some sort of ramp, shovel stones or flatten the ground (amongst many other uses).
-Some people prefer having a foldup shovel, but a solid shovel, preferably with a ‘D’ handle is best, and unless you’re really tight on space, there’s no need not to have a full-sized shovel in your vehicle.
+This is kind of like the multi-tool of the ‘unsticking’ yourself world.
+Yeah, you can dig yourself out of a hole.
+But, in a push, it could be used to hack at the undergrowth, build-up some sort of ramp, shovel stones, or flatten the ground (amongst many other uses).
+Some people prefer having a foldup shovel.
+But, a solid shovel, preferably with a ‘D’ handle is best.
+Unless you’re really tight on space, there’s no need not to have a full-sized shovel in your vehicle.

 Handy hint: If you can tie something to the carpet and attach it to the vehicle (at the rear) it means that you don’t have to immediately stop (and risk getting stuck again) to collect the carpet once you’ve just managed to get moving.

-A hi-lift jack is an essential tool when driving on extremely loose surfaces, and it can have two different uses – the most obvious being that you’re able to lift the vehicle high enough to either place something underneath the driven wheels, or try and fill in the hole.
+A hi-lift jack is an essential tool when driving on extremely loose surfaces.
+It can have two different uses.
+The most obvious being that you’re able to lift the vehicle high enough to either place something underneath the driven wheels.
+Also, to try and fill in the hole.

 But at a push, it can also be used as a form of winching tool, thanks to the length and anchorage points.
 Yes, it’s slow and arduous, but it could just save you some real grief.

-Commonly known as snow chains, but the modern ‘chains’ are actually called Traction Control Devices – which differ from the older style chain, which was literally a steel chain, although you can still buy chains.
+Commonly known as snow chains, but the modern ‘chains’ are actually called Traction Control Devices.
+They differ from the older style chain, which was literally a steel chain.
+However, you can still buy chains.

-The modern devices are easily installed by one person, mostly without having to move to the vehicle and include a self-tensioning device – they literally couldn’t be any easier to install.
-In some states, it’s legal requirement to carry a set of snow chains or traction devices when the weather conditions are bad.
+The modern devices are easily installed by one person.
+And mostly without having to move to the vehicle and include a self-tensioning device.
+They literally couldn’t be any easier to install.
+In some states, it’s a legal requirement to carry a set of snow chains or traction devices when the weather conditions are bad.

-Some of these items listed are useful to carry with you pretty much all the time, while others really are only for extreme conditions – a set of snow chains for example.
+Some of these items listed are useful to carry with you pretty much all the time.
+Others really are only for extreme conditions – a set of snow chains for example.

-Doing a little light off-roading is fine without much preparation, but if you’re planning something more extreme, you should always try and go in at least two vehicles, carry a sensible amount of water, tools and equipment and let someone know your route, just in case.
+Doing a little light off-roading is fine without much preparation.
+But, if you’re planning something more extreme, you should always try and go in at least two vehicles.
+Carry a sensible amount of water, tools, and equipment.
+Also, let someone know your route, just in case.